SkippySteve/stevenrichards.link/src/pages/about.md

 ## Hobbies
 I honestly don't enjoy much outside the world of computers.
 Perhaps I'm too obsessed, but it is what it is.

 I enjoy Capture The Flag (CTF) competetions.
 I've participated in about 5 now.
-The last one I competed in spanned 3 days and I placed in the top 10%, and might land me an amazing scholorship.
+The last one I competed in spanned 3 days, I placed in the top 10%, and it might even land me an amazing scholorship.

 I'm still learning DSA type materials even after two DSA courses in my Bachelors, and enjoy the challenges on [leetcode.com](https://www.leetcode.com) even though I'm not very good (yet).